Get cold calling!

 So, let’s recap.
 Perhaps we’ll define this as the 3 golden rules of cold calling:

-- Do not cold call.
+- Don't cold call.
 Only warm call

-…,then I recommend you read the following books:
+If you are determined to cold call yourself then I recommend you read the following books: